ftsiboe/GH-Agric-Productivity-Lab/README.md

 * [Digging into the Linkages Between Resource Extraction and Farm Performance](https://github.com/ftsiboe/GH-Agric-Productivity-Lab/tree/master/replications/tech_inefficiency_resource_extract#digging-into-the-linkages-between-resource-extraction-and-farm-performance) | [🗂️⚙️](https://github.com/ftsiboe/GH-Agric-Productivity-Lab/tree/master/replications/tech_inefficiency_resource_extract)
 * Societal Peace and Cohesion Improve Farm Technology and Technical Efficiency in Ghana | [🗂️⚙️](https://github.com/ftsiboe/GH-Agric-Productivity-Lab/tree/master/replications/tech_inefficiency_conflict)
 * Financial Inclusion And Access To Credit as a Catalyst for Farm Technology Endowment and its Efficient Use  | [🗂️⚙️](https://github.com/ftsiboe/GH-Agric-Productivity-Lab/tree/master/replications/tech_inefficiency_financial_inclusion)
+* Association Between Farmland Ownership and Crop Production in Ghana | [🗂️⚙️](https://github.com/ftsiboe/GH-Agric-Productivity-Lab/tree/master/replications/tech_inefficiency_land_tenure)

 ## 📅 Scheduled Studies
 * The link between extension services and Farm Technology Endowment and its Efficient Use | [🗂️⚙️](https://github.com/ftsiboe/GH-Agric-Productivity-Lab/tree/master/replications/tech_inefficiency_extension)
-* Is Land Tenure Security a Catalyst for Farm Technology Endowment and its Efficient Use | [🗂️⚙️](https://github.com/ftsiboe/GH-Agric-Productivity-Lab/tree/master/replications/tech_inefficiency_land_tenure)
-* Non-Farm Household Enterprise driven disparities in Farm Technology Endowment and its Efficient Use | [🗂️⚙️](https://github.com/ftsiboe/GH-Agric-Productivity-Lab/tree/master/replications/tech_inefficiency_nonfarm_enterprise)

 ## 🔓 Data and Code Availability
 The datasets and code used in this project are openly available to facilitate replication and further research.
 They may also be used freely for related studies.
 To help track the usage and impact of these resources, please inform us if you intend to use them beyond direct replication.